WRON-FM

-WRON-FM is a country formatted broadcast radio station licensed to Lewisburg, West Virginia, serving the Lewisburg/Ronceverte/Rainelle/Union area.
+WRON-FM (103.1 MHz) is a country formatted broadcast radio station licensed to Lewisburg, West Virginia, serving the Lewisburg/Ronceverte/Rainelle/Union area.
 WRON-FM is owned and operated by Radio Greenbrier, Inc.

-Station Swap and Sale
+Station swap and sale

-All Access reported on September 20, 2007 that Todd P. Robinson, Inc.'s WKCJ (now WVBB) would be swapped to Radio Greenbrier, Inc. for WRON-FM.
+All Access reported on September 20, 2007, that Todd P. Robinson, Inc.'s WKCJ would be swapped to Radio Greenbrier, Inc. for WRON-FM.
 This took place on August 1, 2008.
 WKCJ (now at 97.7) applied to move south to Elliston-Lafayette, Virginia (which is between Roanoke and Christiansburg).

-The swap ensured that when Todd P. Robinson, Inc. moves the 97.7 frequency, WRON-FM will continue to have an FM station serving Greenbrier County, West Virginia.
+The swap ensured that when Todd P. Robinson, Inc. moves the 97.7 frequency, WRON-FM would continue to have an FM station serving Greenbrier County, West Virginia.